Weather Alert: Winter Storm to Dump Inches of Snow, Sleet, Rain in DC Area

 Expect a blustery and raw day with wind chills in the teens then 20s.

-This system exits the area early Thursday morning, but prepare for potential lingering effects on the roads with blustery winds and wind chills in the teens and 20s on Thursday.
+This system exits the area early Thursday morning, but prepare for potential lingering effects on the roads.
+Cold temperatures overnight could cause a re-freeze alongside blustery winds and wind chills in the teens and 20s on Thursday.

 The weekend is looking dry and cold, with highs in the 40s.